How to Find a Non Toxic Yoga Mat + Top 7 Most Eco-Friendly Yoga Mats

 Cons

-• Density is only 4mm, so not as supportive as latex mats
+• Density is only 4mm, so it is not as supportive as latex mats

-• Not the best for Bikram or heated classes
+• It is not the best for Bikram or heated classes

 A note on natural rubber latex:

-I personally have struggled my entire life with an intense latex allergy (like throat closing, asthma attack, full body rash, rush to the hospital type of allergy).
-However, I eventually discovered that I only had that reaction to synthetic latex in balloons, gloves, and yes, toxic yoga mats (that wasn’t a fun a yoga class…)
+I have struggled my entire life with an intense latex allergy (like throat closing, asthma attack, full body rash, rush to the hospital type of allergy).
+However, I eventually discovered that I only had that reaction to synthetic latex in balloons, gloves, and, yes, toxic yoga mats (that wasn’t a fun yoga class…)

-When I experimented with natural rubber latex (with an EpiPen on hand), I discovered that I wasn’t allergic at all.
-In fact, I now sleep on an organic latex mattress and use an organic latex yoga mat.
-My anecdotal experience tells me that I may be allergic to all those nasty chemicals in synthetic rubber, and not the latex from natural rubber trees.
+I discovered I wasn’t allergic when I experimented with natural rubber latex (with an EpiPen on hand).
+I now sleep on an organic latex mattress and use an organic latex yoga mat.
+My anecdotal experience tells me that I may be allergic to all those nasty chemicals in synthetic rubber and not the latex from natural rubber trees.

 *This is not medical advice.
 Consult with your doctor if you have a rubber or latex allergy.